Overview

 -

-Listening – Enables managers to just listen to the conversation between the agents and their customers.
-Agents and customers are NOT aware that the managers are listening to the conversations, and the supervisors cannot speak to the call participants.
+Listening – Enables managers and trainees to just listen to the conversation between the agents and their customers.
+Agents and customers are NOT aware that the managers are listening to their conversations, and supervisors cannot speak to the call participants.

 This tool helps with quality assurance, training, and coaching, while ensuring compliance with scripts or regulations. -